When Heatwaves Hit: How climate change is reshaping Student Accommodation in the UK

 Heatwaves across Europe have become more intense and frequent, and the UK is no exception.
 According to the Met Office, summers are getting hotter and longer, and average annual temperatures continue to rise.

-But the problem isn’t just about warmer days — it’s about how our buildings cope with the heat.
+But the problem isn’t just about warmer days — it’s about how buildings cope with the heat.

 Many student accommodations were designed to retain warmth, not lose it.
 Thick walls, limited ventilation, and small windows that were once a blessing in winter can quickly turn rooms into mini-ovens during a heatwave.